top of page

 Fall 2016-Spring 2018

-Research Lab: Human Interactions with Nature & Technological Systems (HINTS)
+Research Associate: Human Interactions with Nature & Technological Systems (HINTS)

 University of Washington, Seattle